Singles Counseling and Therapy on Long Island

 There is nothing wrong with being single.
 But it does represent a fantastic opportunity to learn more about yourself, especially if you have either had trouble finding relationships/attracting mates, or have struggled to meet the right people or find relationships that are truly fulfilling.

 There is so much you can learn about you, and so much to building successful relationships that start when you’re single.
 That’s what we try to offer in our psychotherapy for single adults.
-Based on Long Island, we have offices in Garden City, Lawrence, and Rockville Centre, NY so that you have someone you can talk to right nearby.
+Based on Long Island, we have offices in Garden City, Roslyn Heights, and Rockville Centre, NY so that you have someone you can talk to right nearby.